colesmith54/Sorting-Visualizer/README.md

-# sort-algo
+# Sorting-Visualizer

 ## Overview
-Sort-algo is a lightweight, dynamic web application designed to help users understand the functioning of various sorting algorithms.
+This is a lightweight, dynamic web application designed to help users understand the functioning of various sorting algorithms.
 By providing a real-time visualization of the sorting process, the application makes it easier to comprehend how different algorithms work and compare their efficiencies.

 ## Features
-- **Visualization of Sorting Algorithms**: The application supports several sorting algorithms, including Bubble, Selection, Insertion, Cocktail, MinMax, and Heap Sort.
+- **Visualization of Sorting Algorithms**: The application supports several sorting algorithms, including Bubble, Selection, Insertion, Cocktail, MinMax, Heap, and Quick sort.
 The sorting process is visualized in real-time, allowing users to observe how each algorithm operates.

 - **Array Input Options**: Users can select the type of array to be sorted.
 Options include random arrays with or without duplicates, almost sorted arrays, reverse arrays, and the ability to input a custom array.